Wulf/nodehun/readme.md

 var dictbuf = fs.readFileSync(somedirectory+'/en_US.dic');
 var dict = new nodehun(affbuf,dictbuf);

-dict.spellSuggest('color',function(a,b){
-	console.log(a,b);
+dict.spellSuggest('color',function(err, correct, suggestion){
+	console.log(err, correct, suggestion);
 	// because "color" is a defined word in the US English dictionary
-	// the output will be: true, null
+	// the output will be: null, true, null
 });

-dict.removeWord('color',function(a,b){
-	console.log(a,b);
-	// if the method succeeded then
-	// the output will be: true, 'color' dict.spellSuggest('color',function(a,b){
-		console.log(a,b);
+dict.removeWord('color',function(err, word){
+	if(!err)
+		dict.spellSuggest('color',function(err, correct, suggestion){
+			console.log(err, correct, suggestion);
 			// because "color" has been removed from the US dictionary object.
-		// the output will be: false, "colors"
+			// the output will be: null, false, "colors"
 			// note that plurals are considered separte words.
 		});

 });
 ```